marbetschar/marco.betschart.name/blog/2021-07-25-a-month-full-of-elementary-mail.md

 ---
-description: My contributions to elementary Mail during the month.
+description: My contributions to elementary Mail during this month.
 ---

 # A month full of elementary Mail